CONABIO/conabio-geonode/README.md

 # conabio-geonode
 GeoNode with docker-compose

-Steps to deploy geonode with `docker-compose`
+Steps to deploy geonode with `docker-compose`.

 1.- Clone repository